crumbhole/argocd-vault-replacer/README.md

 ```
 In this example, we pushed the above to `https://github.com/replace-me/vault-replacer-test/vault-replacer-secret.yaml`

-We then deploy this as an argocd application, making sure we tell the application to use the argocd-vault-replacer plugin:
+We then deploy this as an Argo CD application, making sure we tell the application to use the argocd-vault-replacer plugin:

 ```YAML
 apiVersion: argoproj.io/v1alpha1